RobertTalbert/roberttalbert.github.io/_posts/2018-04-02-fixed-schedule-productivity-academia.md

 Well, _almost_ every weekend.
 There are definitely times where I have to build in some extra time to get things done; often I'll budget 6-8am on Saturdays for this since the kids aren't up (see Rule 3).
 I don't follow these rules 100% of the time.
 More like 90% of the time, which is still way better than the old days when I would just expand the time to fit a non-optimized workflow.

 How does all my stuff get done most of the time within the 50-hour limit?
 That's where GTD comes in.
 You cannot do anything like a 50-hour fixed schedule and keep the same workflow that causes work to take 80 hours a week.
-I had to learn the practice of GTD in order to make fixed scheduling work.[You can read all the details in my GTD for Academics series](http://rtalbert.org/gtd).
+I had to learn the practice of GTD in order to make fixed scheduling work.
+[You can read all the details in my GTD for Academics series](http://rtalbert.org/gtd).
 The short version is:

 - I have an explicit, written-down vision of my Big Picture so I have a clear sense of my personal and professional goals on a variety of horizons ranging from Lifetime down to the next 100 days, and those are kept up to date through [regular trimesterly reviews](http://rtalbert.org/trimesterly-review/).
 I know what's important to me and how I want it that to play out in the long-, near-, and short term.
 - I have a big list of lists that contains specific projects and atomic-sized tasks for those projects, each task tagged with time, context, and energy so that I can slice the data to find the best next action I could perform at any point in time.
 Each of those projects were things I said "yes" to because they sparked my interest and made sense with my Big Picture.
 So I tend not to waste time working on tasks that are a poor fit for the moment, or on projects that are a poor fit for me personally or professionally.
 And this list of lists is kept current through [regular weekly reviews](http://rtalbert.org/gtd-for-academics-weekly-review/).